Computational creativity: Visual and artistic creativity

+In July 17, 2026, Disney Jr. quietly dropped the AI animated series "Ozzy Fox" in their Youtube channel.
+The series was done by animation studio Animaj which has been vocal on using AI tools to create their productions.
+Animaj got funding from Disney's Accelator Program in 2025.
+According to Cartoon Brew, the series was launched with "no official press release or promotion, and we're told the companies want the launch to speak for itself."

 Creativity in problem solving

 Creativity is also useful in allowing for unusual solutions in problem solving.
 In psychology and cognitive science, this research area is called creative problem solving.
 The Explicit-Implicit Interaction (EII) theory of creativity has been implemented using a CLARION-based computational model that allows for the simulation of incubation and insight in problem-solving.
 The emphasis of this computational creativity project is not on performance per se (as in artificial intelligence projects) but rather on the explanation of the psychological processes leading to human creativity and the reproduction of data collected in psychology experiments.
 So far, this project has been successful in providing an explanation for incubation effects in simple memory experiments, insight in problem solving, and reproducing the overshadowing effect in problem solving.

-Debate about "general" theories of creativity

-Some researchers feel that creativity is a complex phenomenon whose study is further complicated by the plasticity of the language we use to describe it.
-We can describe not just the agent of creativity as "creative" but also the product and the method.
-Consequently, it could be claimed that it is unrealistic to speak of a general theory of creativity.
-Nonetheless, some generative principles are more general than others, leading some advocates to claim that certain computational approaches are "general theories".
-Stephen Thaler, for instance, proposes that certain modalities of neural networks are generative enough, and general enough, to manifest a high degree of creative capabilities.